-Boondocking is something most RV’ers have done and having enough water is always a concern.
+Boondocking is something most RV’ers have done and having enough water is always the biggest concern.
 If you’re not familiar with the term, it’s the same as dry camping.
 No hookups for water, sewer or electric.
 Whether you’re moving from state to state and just stopping overnight or planning on spending 4 winter months in AZ on BLM land, the concern for having enough water is always part of the adventure.
 If you’re planning for a long winter stay and will be Boondocking, here are some great tips for saving those precious drops.

 Know before you Go